apache/apisix/docs/en/latest/support-fips-in-apisix.md

 ./build-apisix-base.sh latest
 ```

-The apisix-base would be installed into `/usr/local/openresty-debug`.
+This will install apisix-base to `/usr/local/openresty-debug`.